Hilaria Baldwin Displays Baby Bump In Black, Lacy Lingerie

 “I love the muumu, seems perfect for these times.
 Be well, be sane and thanks for all your posts,” said a third user.

 This will be Hilaria’s fifth child with husband Alec Baldwin.
-The two of them share four other children together — 6-year-old daughter Carmen, as well as sons Rafael, age 4, Leonardo, age 3, and Romeo, who is almost 2.
+The two of them share four other children together — 6-year-old daughter Carmen, as well as sons Rafael, 4; Leonardo, 3; and Romeo, who is almost 2.

 Although this will be her fifth child, the pregnancy news comes five months after Hilaria suffered a miscarriage.
 That was her second miscarriage in a seven-month span, having had one in April 2019 and another in November, as reported by Entertainment Weekly.